Parabolic Hecke eigensheaves: Solving the constraints

 Since the rank of $\Pic(H)$ equals $2\times 6 +1 +16 = 29$, this condition is equivalent to 29 numerical equations on the coefficients.
 Such conditions can be written explicitly by intersecting the divisor in the left hand side of \eqref{Phi} with any curve in $H$.
-To obtain a compete set of equations, we need to intersect with a collection of curves that span $H_2(H,\bZ)$.
-We use the following redundant collection of 49 curves: (We will see below that the conditions imposed by the last bunch, the $\Sigma_I$, are linearly dependent on the others.)
-We tabulate the intersection numbers of these curves with the various divisors below.
-Here $\delta_{I,i} $ equals 1 if $ i \in I$ and 0 if $i \not\in I$.

 \